As an employer, you must agree: compensation management is one of the most delicate areas of running a business.

 - Ensures That Managers Stay Vigilant – Managers will constantly be on the lookout for rising talents and star performers within their various departments.
 These employees will be recognized for their hard work and compensated accordingly.

-- Reduce Industrial Disputes – Ever heard of workers calling a sickout(a period during which multiple employees organize to take unwarranted sick leave at the same time)?
+- Reduce Disputes – Ever heard of workers calling a sickout(a period during which multiple employees organize to take unwarranted sick leave at the same time)?
 Most times, when demonstrations like these happen, it’s because employees have some sort of labor dispute.
-Putting in place clear and transparent compensation systems lessens the likelihood of your staff staging industrial action.
+Putting in place clear and transparent compensation systems lessens the likelihood of your staff staging action.

 - Pushes Workers To Be The Best That They Can Be – Because employees know that there are benefits to working hard, they’ll put their all into their work so that they can reap the rewards that they deserve.